Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31E-display-ports-and-lcd.md

 **Test setup**

 1. Proceed with the [Common](#common) section.
+2. Connect a Display Port cable to the DUT and a display.

 **Test steps**

 1. Power on the DUT.
-1. Boot into the system.
+2. Boot into the system.
-1. Log into system by using the proper login and password.
+3. Log into system by using the proper login and password.
-1. If using more than one display, switch the display mode between `Mirror` and `Join Displays`.
+4. If using more than one display, switch the display mode between `Mirror` and `Join Displays`.

 **Expected result**

-1. The image should be displayed on the external DP display in `Mirror` and `Join Displays` modes.
+1. The image should be displayed on the external Display Port connected display in `Mirror` and `Join Displays` modes.

 ### DSP003.002 External DP display in OS (Windows 11)

 **Test description**

-This test aims to verify initialization of the external DP display in the OS.
+This test aims to verify initialization of the external Display Port connected display in the OS.

 **Test configuration data**